thatmlopsguy/thatmlopsguy/README.md

 - **DevOps for Organizations** Develop a strong DevOps culture with essential practices and tools.

 From 1 to 3-day intensive workshops or 1-on-1 coaching sessions, my training are designed around practical exercises and real-world scenarios for maximum impact.

+Feel free to [contact me](https://thatmlopsguy.github.io/contact/), and I will always get back to you.
+If we agree that I could help you, we can schedule a chat.